From High Vacancy to Outdated Offices: What can a Real Estate Team do?

 CoStar Real Estate Manager Blog

-From High Vacancies to Outdated Offices: What’s a Real Estate Team to Do?
+From High Vacancy to Outdated Offices: What can a Real Estate Team do?

 When workers at Atlanta-based general contractor DPR Construction returned to office after the pandemic, they were met with a boozy surprise: